gh640/npm-outdated-action/README.md

 # `npm-outdated-action`

-A composite action for GitHub Actions that runs `npm outdated --json` and print the result to summary.
+A composite action for GitHub Actions that runs `npm outdated --json` and prints the result to summary.

 ## Prerequisites